 vulnerabilities:

-To evaluate the vulnerability detection capabilities of different scanners, we compile and review vulnerability test reports for the same web application from various scanners, then manually reproduce the reported vulnerabilities for verification.
+To evaluate the vulnerability detection capabilities of different scanners, we compile and review vulnerability test reports for the same web application from various scanners, then reproduce the reported vulnerabilities for verification.
 This process enables us to measure the effectiveness of each scanner in identifying vulnerabilities within the web application.
 However, there is no universally accepted standard for classifying and evaluating vulnerabilities, especially when determining whether multiple similar vulnerabilities should be treated as a single, unique instance.
 It is common for scanners to report several distinct XSS vulnerabilities on a single web application page or even within a specific function or URL.
 In our analysis, we consider vulnerabilities with similar trigger paths, the same type of trigger page, and analogous exploit code as a single, unique vulnerability to ensure consistency.
 By clustering the vulnerabilities identified in the reports, we can determine the number and characteristics of unique vulnerabilities.

 Web applications: